lionheart/django-pyodbc/README.md

         ``"Chinese_PRC_CI_AS"``.
 The default collation for the database will be used if no value is specified.

     ``encoding``
         String.
 Encoding used to decode data from this database.
 Default is 'utf-8'.

+    ``driver_needs_utf8``
+        Boolean.
+Some drivers (FreeTDS, and other ODBC drivers?) don't support Unicode yet, so SQL clauses' encoding is forced to utf-8 for those cases.

+        If this option is not present, the value is guessed according to the driver set.

 License